 You have no items in your shopping cart.

-To explore this intersection of technological device anxiety and productivity in greater depth, the team at Omnicharge commissioned a survey of 2,000 U.S adults to understand dependency on personal and work-related devices, in and outside of the home.
+To explore this intersection of technological device anxiety and productivity in greater depth, the team at Omnicharge commissioned a survey of 2,000 American adults to understand dependency on personal and work-related devices, in and outside the home.

 The statistics demonstrate not just a high dependency on devices, but also the impact on anxiety, productivity, and behavior.
-For example, 1 in 10 would drop everything to go home to get a charger for their phones, laptops, and tablets.
-In fact, 26% would sit in their car to charge their cell phone until it is powered up.
+For example, 1 in 10 Americans surveyed would drop everything to go home to get a charger for their phones, laptops, and tablets, and 26% would sit in their car to charge their cell phone until it is powered up.
 This reflects how low-battery anxiety dictates behavior.

-Most can recall a time or situation when they were stranded without device power, most often occurring at the most inconvenient times and places, and the resulting anxiety.
+Most people can recall a time or situation when they were stranded without device power, most often occurring at the most inconvenient times and places, and the resulting anxiety.
 Productivity and peace of mind suffer when that dreaded battery icon appears.
 Our report catalogs instances of low-battery anxiety, demonstrating how losing power can cause sky-high stress.

-As many shifted from an office to home work setting over the past year, establishing a routine and set-up offering a similarly productive workplace environment has been critical.
-Not surprisingly, access to power, whether it’s via outlet or portable device tops the list in being the most essential factor in eliminating anxiety and promoting productivity in the remote workplace environment.
+As many shifted from an office to a home work setting over the past year, establishing a routine and set-up that offers a similarly productive workplace environment has been critical.
+Not surprisingly, access to power, whether it’s via outlet or portable device, tops the list in being the most essential factor in eliminating anxiety and promoting productivity in the remote workplace environment.
 The reports below illustrate the relationship between reliable power for devices and work productivity.

 The Most Important Tech For Remote Work Productivity: